Find out what a mortgage broker is and how to find the right one

 Whether you’re a first-time buyer or looking to remortgage, mortgage brokers work with you directly to assess your home loan needs before scouring the market for deals you’re most likely to be accepted for.
 They often have access to mortgage deals that aren’t available directly from lenders too.

 Mortgage brokers also guide you through the process and offer advice to help the process run as smoothly as possible.
+And if your mortgage affordability is stretched or you have complications, such as you’re self-employed or have a low credit score, your mortgage broker can also advise you on how to improve your affordability.

-There are three types of mortgage brokers, tied mortgage brokers, independent mortgage brokers and online mortgage brokers.
+There are three types of mortgage brokers: tied mortgage brokers, independent mortgage brokers and online mortgage brokers.

 Tied mortgage brokers

 Tied mortgage brokers or multi-tied mortgage brokers, are linked to specific lenders.
-This reduces the number of mortgage options you’ll have to work with.
-However, some brokers may have access to exclusive offers for the lenders they work with.
+This reduces the number of mortgage options you’ll have to work with, as they’ll only search the deals that the specific lender offers.

 Independent mortgage brokers